Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Technical Results

-Summing and integrating over all possible trajectories $\Gamma_n$ then yields the state of the target computational system at time $t$ on average over all possible times at which the clock could have ticked.
-This results in the following expression for the target system,
+This concludes the probability theoretical excursion, and we move towards applying these results for the clock probability distributions.

-where we have resolved the density matrix as a sum over the possible numbers of ticks in the second line~\eqref{eq:rho_T_resolution_N_integral}.
-Observe first of all, that in the limit of long times $t,$ $P[N(t)=n]\rightarrow 0$ for all values $n<M.$ We can quantify this properly by using the fact that
+\paragraph*{Step 3 -- Application to the aQPU.} Our goal is to calculate the final state of the computation $\rho_M(t)$ for a time $t$ large enough such that all operations of the aQPU have been carried out with high probability.
+For i.i.d.\ ticks the joint distribution of the times $T_{n-1,n}=T_n-T_{n-1}$ between adjacent ticks can be factorized,

-because the clock does not tick more than $M$ times.
-Now, let us work in the assumption that the clock produces a sequence of i.i.d.\ ticks, where the time between two adjacent ticks is described by the exponentially concentrated random variable $T$ with mean and variance
+It is therefore tempting to also factorize the expression in Eq.~\eqref{eq:p_Gamma_n_prob}, which comes up in the integral of Eq.~\eqref{eq:rho_T_resolution_N_integral}.
+The additional condition fixing the number of ticks $N(t)$ at time $t$, however, breaks the independence of the tick times.
+In the limit of long times $t$, however, ${\rm Pr}[N(t)=n]\rightarrow 0$ for all values $n<M$, and only the case $N(t)=m$ remains in Eq.~\eqref{eq:rho_T_resolution_N_integral}.
+We can quantify this properly by using the fact that

-Let $N=\tau^2 /\sigma^2$ be the clock accuracy according to Def.~\ref{def:clockaccuracy} or, e.g., Eq.~\eqref{eq:nu_N_def_simpl}.
-We assume that we have a family of clocks such that the exponential concentration of the tick time $T$ follows the asymptotics
+because the clock does not tick more than $m$ times.
+Furthermore, we assume that the time $T_1$ between two adjacent ticks is exponentially concentrated as follows: consider a family of clocks with unbounded accuracy $N$, but fixed mean $\tau$, where we write,

-in particular, for growing clock accuracy $N$, the tail vanishes exponentially quickly.
-While this may seem like a strong assumption we justify in the third and step of this section that natural choices of clocks satisfy this behavior because the tick generating process is exponential decay.
+for constants $\alpha,c>0$.
+This implies that for growing clock accuracy $N$, the tail vanishes exponentially quickly.
+While this may seem like a strong assumption, we justify later that natural choices of clocks satisfy this behavior because the tick generating process is governed by exponential decay.
 Under this assumption, we can invoke Lemma~\ref{lemma:bernstein} to bound the probability from Eq.~\eqref{eq:P(N(t)=M)},